matthiasmeissen/chroma-quad-videopak/README.md

 # Chroma Quad Videopak

-A videopak for the teenage engineering op-z
+A videopak for the teenage engineering op-z.

 ## Intro